 An issue was fixed where, if a custom implementation delayed the submit action, the previous page was displayed when you submitted from the Save and Exit dialog box in IEG.
+This issue was previously fixed for synchronous processes, and it is now fixed for asynchronous processes too.
 (5112)